Company Constitution Replacement Book Cover

 The new Constitution you are building allows you to have a single director.

-Companies have rules.
+Companies can have two types of written rules.
 The rules are set out either in the Articles of Association or the Constitution.

 Since 1995 you can have single-director companies.
 Yet, there are: